Ambroxol

 Drug Warnings

-Talk to your doctor before taking AMBROXOL if you have had a cough for a long time, asthma or suffer from serious asthma attacks, liver or kidney problems, or peptic or duodenal ulcers.
-There have been reports of severe skin allergic reactions with AMBROXOL, so if you develop a skin rash, immediately stop using AMBROXOL and contact your doctor immediately.
+Talk to your doctor before taking Ambroxol if you have had a cough for a long time, have asthma or suffer from serious asthma attacks, have liver or kidney problems, or have peptic or duodenal ulcers.
+There have been reports of severe skin allergic reactions with Ambroxol, so if you develop a skin rash, stop using Ambroxol immediately and contact your doctor immediately.

 Drug Interactions

-Drug-Drug Interaction: AMBROXOL may have interaction with antibiotics (amoxicillin, cefuroxime, and erythromycin) and a cough suppressant (codeine).
+Drug-Drug Interaction: Ambroxol may interact with antibiotics (amoxicillin, cefuroxime, and erythromycin) and a cough suppressant (codeine).

-Drug-Food Interaction: AMBROXOL interaction with food is unknown.
-Please consult a doctor to know which foods are to be avoided while taking AMBROXOL.
+Drug-Food Interaction: The interaction of $ name with food is unknown.
+Please consult a doctor to determine which foods to avoid while taking Ambroxol.

-Drug-Disease Interaction: Use with caution in patients with cough for a long time, stomach ulcer, kidney or liver problems and asthma.
+Drug-Disease Interaction: Use with caution in patients with a persistent cough, stomach ulcer, kidney or liver problems, or asthma.

 Drug-Drug Interactions Checker List: